-Pripyat was once a model city of the Soviet government and was erected in 1970 for the workers of the nuclear power plant, situated just three kilometers away.
-The average age of the city inhabitants was, at the time of the accident, only 25 years old.
+Pripyat was once a model city of the Soviet government and was built in 1970 for the workers of the nuclear power plant, situated just three kilometers away.
+The average age of the city inhabitants was, at the time of the accident, only 25 years.
 Pripyat had all the luxuries of a modern city – a railway station, port, hospital and a fairground.

 During the evacuation women and children were collected first, but there was a serious lack of buses in this part of the Soviet Union.
 The buses thus had to come from other parts of the country to evacuate all 50,000 inhabitants of Pripyat.
 The queue for the buses was 25 kilometers long – which means that when the first bus was leaving Pripyat, the last bus couldn’t even see the power plant chimney.
 In less than three hours the city was empty, and it will remain empty forever.

 During the evacuation, the people of Pripyat were not allowed to take pets or cattle with them, due to the fact that these animals would have been contaminated with radioactive dust, carrying it in their fur and from grazing on the land.
 Special Forces teams were set up to hunt and kill all wild animals in the Exclusion Zone.
 On May 5th 1986, the evacuation of people living in the exclusion zone (30 km radius around Chernobyl) took place.
 Today, the zone is forbidden for people to enter, with the exception of ex-residents visiting cemeteries or those with a permit.
-Around 100 people (mostly pensioners) live in this exclusion zone and all are living here at their own risk.
-Apart from these inhabitants, there are also around 3000 workers who are under a special regime and take care of the Chernobyl zone itself.
-The same quantities of workers are still working at the Chernobyl power plant, even though it has been completely shut-down since 2000.
-Besides liquidating the nuclear fuel, these workers also continue with the construction of the new sarcophagus, planned to be completed in 2014.
+Around 150 people (mostly pensioners) live in this exclusion zone and all are living here at their own risk.
+Apart from these inhabitants, there are also around 3 000 workers who are under a special regime and take care of the Chernobyl zone itself.
+The same quantities of workers are still working at the Chernobyl power plant, even though it has been completely shut-down since year 2000.
+Besides liquidating the nuclear fuel, these workers also continue with the construction and maintaining of the new sarcophagus, which was completed back in 2017.